MicrosoftDocs/azure-docs-sdk-java.pt-BR/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-publish-spring-boot-docker-app.md

 ## <a name="clone-the-default-spring-boot-docker-repo"></a>Clonar o repositório padrão do Spring Boot Docker

 As etapas a seguir explicam a clonagem do repositório do Spring Boot Docker usando o IntelliJ.
-Se desejar usar uma linha de comando, consulte [Implantar um aplicativo Spring Boot no Linux no Serviço de Contêiner do Azure][Deploy Spring Boot on Linux in ACS].
+Se desejar usar uma linha de comando, consulte [Implantar um aplicativo Spring Boot no Linux no Serviço de Contêiner do Azure][Deploy Spring Boot on Linux in AKS].

 1. Abra o IntelliJ.